mmottl/ocaml-makefile/README.md

     * CLIBS         - C-libraries that should be linked (just plain names).

-    * PRE_TARGETS   - set this to a list of target files that you want to have buildt before dependency calculation actually takes place.
+    * PRE_TARGETS   - set this to a list of target files that you want to have built before dependency calculation actually takes place.
 E.g. use this to automatically compile modules needed by camlp4, which have to be available before other modules can be parsed at all.